github-copilot-workshop/copilot-petclinic/docs/002-building-a-rest-api.md

 $ curl http://localhost:8080/api/pets/Leo
 ```

+> Note : You must have the application running in order to test the endpoints: `mvn spring-boot:run`

 ## 001 - Adding a new endpoint

 Create a new enpoint that returns a list of pets for a given owner.
 The endpoint should be `/api/owners/{ownerId}/pets`.